 Firstly, it’s important to provide a suitable environment for your snails.
 As we’ve discussed earlier, a tank of at least 10 gallons is a good starting point, with 1 to 2 snails per 10 gallons being the ideal ratio.
 The tank should have plenty of surfaces for the snails to explore and graze on, including rocks, driftwood, and live plants.

 Water quality is another crucial factor in nerite snail care.
 These snails prefer clean, well-oxygenated water with a pH between 7.0 and 8.5.
 Regular water changes and a good filtration system can help maintain these conditions.
-It’s also important to monitor the water temperatureOpens in a new tab., which should be kept between 72 and 78 degrees Fahrenheit.
+It’s also important to monitor the water temperature, which should be kept between 72 and 78 degrees Fahrenheit.

 One unique aspect of nerite snail care is their tendency to escape from the tank, especially if they are not happy with the water conditions.
 Therefore, it’s important to have a secure lid on your tank to prevent any adventurous snails from making a break for it.